zunicd/Language-of-Proteins/notebooks/embeddings/README.md

 Before we start modelling we need to extract the features and target variable from `.pt` files:

 `path_pt, _, path_fa = fu.file_paths(ptmodel, task, file_base, model, pool)`

 `Xs, ys, sequence_id = fu.read_embeddings(path_fa, path_pt, pool, emb_layer)`

-To make sure that everything is OK, this line will create a dataframe from extracted features and target and then display first and last two lines.
+To make sure that everything is OK, this line will create a dataframe from the extracted features and target and then display 4 rows.

 `fu.check_with_df(Xs, ys, sequence_id)`

 ## Data Recap

-This table shows final number and size of all files after all embedding vectors were computed and stored.
+This table shows the final count and size of all files after all embedding vectors were computed and stored.

 | Folders |  Files  |  Size  | Embedding Files | Embedding Size |
 | :-----: | :-----: | :----: | :-------------: | :------------: |